Ana Cheri

-Ana Cheri (born May 16, 1986, Anaheim, California) is an American photo and fitness model.
+Ana Cheri (born May 16, 1986) is an American photo and fitness model.

 Biography

+Cheri was born and raised in a Christian family with Native American and Latina heritage in Huntington Beach, California.
+She is a devout Christian.

+From a young age, Cheri was athletically gifted and interested in sports, especially air hockey, kickboxing, and MMA.
+In high school, she was a cheerleader and describes herself as "the biggest flirt" and a "social butterfly" during her shool years.

+Cheri graduated high school with honors and proceeded to college studies.

 In 2006 she began her career as a model.
 In the summer of 2008 she began to engage in professional photography.

 She rose to fame thanks to her appearance and fitness tutorial videos on Instagram, subsequently becoming one of the most famous models on Instagram.
 According to Bluebella, she is one of the three highest-paid lingerie and swimsuit models on Instagram.

 In October 2015, she became a Playboy Magazine Playmate.
 She also starred in the magazines "Muscle & Fitness", "Sports Illustrated", "Maxim" and others.

+In 2018, Westword reported that Cheri was involved in a lawsuit against three Colorado strip clubs for inauthorised use of her photos on social media.
+Actress Carmen Electra, fitness expert Paige Hathaway, and Playboy Playmate Jaime Edmondson Longoria were involved in similar legal cases.